-1. When a President of the Congress is to be elected at a session which is not a renewal session, the outgoing President presides until the election of the new President.

-2. At the beginning of each renewal session it is the oldest representative present who acts as provisional President and discharges the presidential duties until the new President is elected.
+- 1. When a President of the Congress is to be elected at a session which is not a renewal session, the outgoing President presides until the election of the new President. - 2.
+At the beginning of each renewal session it is the oldest representative present who acts as provisional President and discharges the presidential duties until the new President is elected.
 If it is not possible to elect a new President, the Congress must proceed as soon as technically possible with the election of the president of the chamber of the outgoing President, who will be the 1st Vice-President of the Congress.
-Once elected, the 1st Vice-President shall discharge the duties of President until the election of a new President.1

-3. In accordance with Rule 40.1, when a president of a chamber is to be elected at a non-renewal session the outgoing president presides until the election of the new president unless the outgoing president has been elected President of the Congress, in which case it is the outgoing 1st Vice-President of that chamber who acts as provisional president.
-At a renewal session the oldest delegate2 present acts as provisional president.
+In this situation the oldest representative shall continue to act as provisional President until the election of the 1st Vice-President and Rule 40.4 shall not apply.
+Once elected, the 1st Vice-President shall discharge the duties of President until the election of a new President.2 - 3.
+In accordance with Rule 40.1, when a president of a chamber is to be elected at a non-renewal session the outgoing president presides until the election of the new president unless the outgoing president has been elected President of the Congress, in which case it is the outgoing 1st Vice-President of that chamber who acts as provisional president.
+At a renewal session the oldest delegate3 present acts as provisional president.